 / Photos / By

-These photos were taken at the Long Beach/Seal Beach Chocolate Blues and Business Networking Festival; which was held at the…
+These photos were taken Friday night at the 4th Annual PV Teen Night; which was held in conjunction with the…

 Leave a Comment